alfredkj/namaste-react/README.md

 # namaste-react
-Git repository to learn React from Akshay Saini
+Git repository to learn React from Namaste Web Series !